 1. This section shall apply to all competitive sealed bid contracts in amounts as provided in R.I.
 Gen. Laws § 37-2-18, or as otherwise amended.

 2. Unless alternate offers are clearly requested or allowed, only those offers which are responsive, in all material respects, to the terms of the solicitation shall be considered.

 a.
 Alternate specifications may be considered only where it has been determined that the alternate satisfies all objective performance characteristics of the procurement, and represents a reduction in expenditure;

 b.
 Alternate terms and conditions may be considered only where consideration is determined to be in the best interest of the State to do so, and where they constitute a reduction in expenditure.

 3. Used Items may be purchased to achieve financial benefit if the manufacturer will provide warranties for maintenance requirements and for the replacement of parts.
 Such certification/warranties shall be the same as that provided for new equipment.
-Purchase of used items which exceed a value of two hundred and fifty dollars shall require approval by the Office of Purchases.
+Purchase of used items which exceed a value of two hundred and fifty dollars shall require approval by the Division of Purchases.

 4. R.I.
 Gen. Laws § 37-2-75 Prohibition against the use of lead based paints.
 When purchasing paint products or contracting or subcontracting for painting, construction, improvement, completion, or repair of any public building, any public road, any public bridge, or any public construction, all governmental bodies and public agencies, as defined by R.I.
 Gen. Laws §§ 37-2-7(11) and 37-2-7(16), shall be prohibited from the use of lead based paint.